ethan-ck/Alexandria/Biology/Organic Molecules.md

 		- Saturated fatty acids has a hydrogen atom at every possible place along its carbon chain
 		- Triglycerides serve as a high energy storage molecule
 		- Steroids have a molecular skeleton made of four fused carbon rings
-		- Phospholipids have a glycerol backbone,, a phosphate group, and two fatty acids
+		- Phospholipids have a glycerol backbone, a phosphate group, and two fatty acids
+		- Cholesterol is a component of an animal cell's plasma membrane and is a precursor of steroids (Testosterone and estrogen)
+		- Fatty acids that contains double bonded carbon atoms are unsaturated fatty acids
 	- Nucleic Acids
 		- Form our genetic material